About Me & FAQ’s

 When did you have your epiphany moment to quit rubbish?

-I have always been passionate about the environment for as long as I can remember.
+I have always been passionate about the environment.
 I would tell people off for littering when I just a small child, I’d call them a ‘litterbug’.
 In high school I was involved in the Enviro Group and co-lead the group in my senior year.
 I remember doing a waste audit of the school bins, our school ended up setting up a really decent recycling and composting system as a result, with worm farms scattered around and 4 bins at each station.
 At this time I was working at the supermarket on the checkouts, where I would try to push people in to not taking plastic bags, or would pack their bags super full (and get told off for this).
 I remember the first time I saw the supermarket rubbish bin, which was full of plastic bags people brought back to recycle (we didn’t have a plastic bag recycling scheme at the time, yet still collected bags for ‘recycling’) and packaged baked goods.
 I was horrified.

-I discovered freeganism and dumpster diving, started composting and gardening, went to Environmental awareness events and protests, and began learning about going rubbish free, thanks to Matthew and Waveney.
+I discovered freeganism and dumpster diving, started composting and gardening, went to Environmental awareness events, protests, and began learning about going rubbish free, thanks to Matthew and Waveney.
 It was around this time I decided I wanted to study Environmental Science at university.
 Despite my long history of environmental awareness and living fairly sustainable, I didn’t go completely rubbish free 2015.
 At the beginning of the year I discovered the zero waste hashtag on Instagram and stumbled upon Bea Johnson.
 I read her whole blog and then her book Zero Waste Home which I got out at the library.
 I remember thinking how amazing she is, but that I couldn’t possibly live zero waste.
 From here I discovered Lauren Singer from Trash is for Tossers, and all the other wonderful Zero Waste Bloggers.

 After discovering zero waste I went on cruise ship to Vanuatu with my mum (last minute tickets are cheap as!).
 At this point I was trying to reduce my waste, but I really struggled to do it on the ship and was confronted with so much waste.
 All the paper was burnt late at night and I can see it fluttering off in to the vast ocean, and the buffet saw a lot of food waste from people with eyes bigger then their stomachs.
 We visited pristine beaches in Vanuatu and I was horrified when all the cruise ship goers left Champagne Bay littered with trash and cigarette butts!
 I decided I was going to actively try and live as waste free as possible.
 My big push was Plastic Free July in 2015, I went all out and was really enjoying it, so decided to keep going.
 I found I was talking a lot about rubbish so decided to start a blog, and here I am.